devarsh-ssh/video-editor-demo/README.md

 - **Performance Monitoring**: Firebase Analytics and Crashlytics integration
 - **Security**: Encrypted storage and secure API communication

+## 🎬 Video Editing Demo Walkthrough (What we implemented)

+This repo now includes a minimal, working video-editing demo that showcases an end-to-end flow:

+- Import a short video from the gallery
+- Preview playback with play/pause and skip ±5s controls
+- Scrub/seek quickly without playing through
+- Split the timeline at the playhead and delete a segment
+- Export a result (demo copies the source clip) with a visible progress bar
+- Open the exported file in a system viewer or share to apps (WhatsApp, Email, etc.)

+Primary files touched:
+- `lib/features/home/presentation/pages/home_page.dart`: Import (FAB) → pick video and navigate to editor
+- `lib/core/router/app_router.dart`: Added `/editor` route
+- `lib/features/video_editor/presentation/pages/video_editor_page.dart`: Editor UI, timeline, split/delete, export, open/share
+- `ios/Runner/Info.plist`: Photo library usage descriptions
+- `pubspec.yaml`: Added `image_picker`, `video_player`, `permission_handler`, `path_provider`, `share_plus`, and `open_filex`

+## ▶️ How to try the demo flow

+1) Splash/Home → tap Import
+2) Pick a short video (≤ 1 minute recommended)
+3) Editor opens with the selected video
+4) Move the playhead using the slider or tapping the timeline
+5) Tap Split → select a segment → Delete to remove a portion
+6) Tap Export → watch the progress → SnackBar confirms
+7) Tap Open (system viewer) or Share (WhatsApp/Email/etc.)

+Notes:
+- Export writes a copy of the selected video to a temporary file with the correct extension for compatibility when opening/sharing.
+- Timeline is a simple visual placeholder; split/delete are functional within the demo.

 ## 📱 Screenshots

 *Coming soon...*